Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ### Task Burndown Chart
+The Task Burndown graph shows the effort (in hours) on the y-axis.
+The x-axis shows releases/sprints - the releases/sprints shown changes as you change the release selector at the top of the page.
+To be useful tasks in the product have to have their effort fields populated (specifically Estimated Effort and Remaining Effort).

-The Task Burndown graph shows the remaining work (in hours) that needs to be done for each release/sprint in the product with separate lines for the estimated and ideal burndown.
-In addition, the graph includes bars for the remaining and completed effort in each time period on the x-axis.
+The blue line on the graphs indicates the ideal burndown.
+The other line shows the estimated actual burndown.
+The graph also shows bars for the remaining and completed effort for each relevant release/sprint.

 ![](img/Reports_Center_379.png)

-The y-axis of the graph displays the total remaining work that needs to be done (the actual burndown), with a blue line indicating the ideal burndown.
-In addition, there are bars displayed at each interval of the x-axis that shows the remaining effort and completed effort for that interval.

-The x-axis can be configured to display three different levels of granularity:
+**How changing the displayed release for the page changes the x-axis:**

-**All Releases** -- This shows the total remaining work that needs to be done for each of the releases in the product
+- **All Releases**: all active releases in the product

-**Specific Release** -- This shows the total remaining work that needs to be done for each of the sprints in the selected release

-**Specific Sprint** -- This shows the total remaining work that needs to be done for each working day in the date-range covered by the selected sprint.
+- **Specific Release**: all sprints within the chosen release.
+If the release has no sprints, the chart will be empty -- child releases are not shown
+- **Specific Sprint**: each day of the sprint, from its start to end date.
+In order for the chart to be meaningful, tasks must have start and end dates that are within the sprint's dates.

-Clicking on the "***Display Data Grid***" button will display the underlying data that is being used to generate the graph.
-In addition, clicking on the "***Download Data as CSV***" button will export the datagrid into Comma Separated Values (CSV) format that can be opened in MS-Excel.
-Some browsers also support the ability to save the graph as an image file (JPEG, PNG and GIF formats).
+Clicking on the "***Display Data Grid***" button shows the underlying data used to generate the graph.
+Clicking the `Download Data as CSV` exports the data into Comma Separated Values (CSV) file.
+Some browsers support saving the graph as an image (JPEG, PNG and GIF formats).

 ## Date-Range Graphs

 ### Test Run Progress Rate Graph